sponnify/map_tournament_wiki/_tournament-info/entry-info/registration.md

 2. Complete the screening process (see [Screening](/screening/) page for details)
 3. Wait for tournament staff to verify your registration

 Note: Players must maintain their rank requirement (>75,000) until registration closes.
-Those who fall outside this range will be removed from the tournament unless they have been granted a rank exemption.
+Those who fall outside this range will be removed from the tournament.